polyaxon/polyaxon/docs/integrations/scm-github.md

 ---
 title: "Repos on Github"
-meta_description: "How to use code from GitHub repositories on Polyaxon."
+meta_description: "How to use code from GitHub repositories on Polyaxon.
+You can use code from your GitHub repositories directly in Polyaxon projects without having to check them out on your local machine first."
-custom_excerpt: "You can use code from your GitHub repositories directly in Polyaxon projects without having to check them out on your local machine first."
+custom_excerpt: "GitHub is an online service for software development projects that use the Git revision control system."
 image: "../../content/images/integrations/github.png"
 author:
   name: "Polyaxon"